Thilanka1999/portfolio/_pages/cv.md

 Work experience
 ======
-* Millennium IT ESP (Pvt) Ltd | Internship - Cybersecurity
+* Millennium IT ESP (Pvt) Ltd  Internship - Cybersecurity
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * I have also worked on branch firewall upgrades, implementing best practices, and gaining a deeper understanding of the larger network structure.
+During a Zscaler deployment project, I was involved in adding users, creating policies, troubleshooting user access issues, and analyzing data and user traffic for investigative purposes.

 Tools
 ======